donatomorresi/hilandyn/README.md

 ## About

-The `hilandyn` *R* package provides an implementation of the High-dimensional detection of Landscape Dynamics (HILANDYN) algorithm for mapping forest disturbance dynamics through the segmentation of high-dimensional Landsat time series.
+`hilandyn` provides an implementation of the High-dimensional detection of Landscape Dynamics algorithm (Morresi et al. 2024) for mapping forest disturbance dynamics through the segmentation of high-dimensional Landsat time series into linear trends.

 High-dimensional Landsat time series include information from the spatial and spectral dimensions and are analysed using the High-dimensional Trend Segmentation (HiTS) procedure proposed by Maeng (2019).
 The HiTS procedure aims to detect changepoints in a piecewise linear signal where their number and location are unknown.
-Changes can occur in the intercept, slope or both of linear trends. `hilandyn` uses the `terra` package for raster and vector data management and the `future` package for parallel computation.
+Changes can occur in the intercept, slope or both of linear trends.

+`hilandyn` uses the `terra` package for raster and vector data management and the `future` package for parallel computation.

 ## Installation